MicrosoftDocs/powerquery-docs/powerquery-docs/filter-row-position.md

 ![](images/me-filter-row-position-keep-rows-final.png)

 > [!Note]
-> To read more about the operations to promote and demote headers, see [article](url).
+> To read more about the operations to promote and demote headers, see [article name] (url).

 ### Keep range of rows